-Barry Whyte is a 'Master Inventor' working in the Systems & Technology Group based in IBM Hursley, UK.
+Barry Whyte is a 'Master Inventor' working in the Systems Group.
+Now based in Auckland New Zealand, Barry is working for the IBM ATS team covering Storage Virtualization for the AP region.
+Previously Barry was based in IBM Hursley, UK.
 Barry primarly works on the IBM SAN Volume Controller and Storwize family of virtual disk systems.
 Barry graduated from The University of Glasgow in 1996 with a B.Sc (Hons) in Computing Science.
-In his 16 years at IBM he has worked on the successful Serial Storage Architecture (SSA) and the IBM DS8000 range.
-Barry joined the SVC development team soon after its inception and has held many positions before taking on his current role as performance architect.
+In his 18 years at IBM he has also worked on the successful Serial Storage Architecture (SSA) and the IBM DS8000 range.
+Barry joined the SVC development team soon after its inception and has held many positions before taking on his long running role as performance architect.
+In 2015 Barry moved to New Zealand, but maintains a part-time working role for the Hursley team working as a performance consultant.
 Outside of work, Barry enjoys playing golf and all things to do with Rotary Engines.
-All posts on this blog are (c) Copyright International Business Machines 2012 - reproduction without prior approval is prohibited.
+All posts on this blog are (c) Copyright International Business Machines 2014 - reproduction without prior approval is prohibited.

 I still haven't finished sorting out the photos from the German SVC User Group session I attended last month, but here is your chance to come and visit us in IBM Hursley, the home of SVC development.
 This event is open to SVC users, primarily in the UK, however if you fancy a trip to the UK in May...
 [Continue Reading]

 I wrote this a few weeks back - was waiting for the right time to post - and for once it seems Hu and I are coming from the same place!
 Its likely a lot of my regulars have heard of Yotta Yotta.
 To all extents and purposes they produced and interesting SAN cache prototype.
 It used lazy writes to...
 [Continue Reading]